The United Nations Office for Project Services (UNOPS)

 Access to quality healthcare services is essential to sustainable development.
 We are proud to help the government strengthen the capacity of the Hospital Escuela and improve the provision of healthcare services for the people of Honduras.

-Claudia Valenzuela - Director of the UNOPS Office in Honduras
+Claudia Valenzuela - UNOPS Country Director in Honduras

 The work will include the planning, design, construction and procurement of equipment for six operating rooms as well as the construction of the facility's Temporary Equipment and Sterilization Centre.